 Note that each of the main interfaces have an abstract class directly below in the hierarchy.
 Unless you are going to implement new collection classes, the abstract classes can safely be ignored.
 The implemented interfaces are important, not the super-classes.
 If you are going to implement new collection classes, the abstract classes provide base implementations of each of the main interfaces.

-As mentioned earlier T is not
+As mentioned earlier T

-float, double} for all classes.
+} for all classes.
 The table below shows the

 type independent classes and their implementations for each